Illinois DUI Statute

 625 ILCS 5/11-501

 According to Illinois Statute, driving while under the influence of alcohol or drugs is illegal.
-The law found in statute 625 ILCS 5/11-501 determines what constitutes driving while under the influence and what the penalties are for breaking the law.
+The law found in Illinois DUI Statute 625 ILCS 5/11-501 determines what constitutes driving while under the influence and what the penalties are for breaking the law.
 Illinois legislatures continue to refine the law to protect the interests of all people living in the state and using the roads.
 Since alcohol and drugs can impair judgement and cause erratic and unsafe driving, legislators have passed a strict law with severe consequences, especially for repeat offenders.

 What is considered driving under the influence?